ORCID

 This dataset was developed as part of the author’s research under the supervision of Dr. John E. Ball, Mississippi State University.
 The author is grateful for his guidance, encouragement, and support throughout the course of this work.

-The author would like to thank logistical support of her father, Dr. Md.
-Enayet Karim for his support in coordinating with MH Samorita Medical College and Hospital to obtain the ultrasound images and metadata for this dataset.
+The author would like to thank her father, Dr. Md.
+Enayet Karim, for his logistical support in coordinating with MH Samorita Medical College and Hospital to obtain the ultrasound images and metadata for this dataset.

-The author gratefully acknowledges the contributions of the radiologists, sonographers, and staff at MH Samorita Medical College and Hospital, for their assistance in conducting the ultrasound examinations and providing access to the imaging data.
-Their efforts in patient care and technical support were invaluable in making this dataset possible.
+The author gratefully acknowledges the contributions of the radiologists, sonographers, and staff at MH Samorita Medical College and Hospital for their assistance in conducting the ultrasound examinations and providing access to the imaging data.

 License: